FBI reports an increase in reported human trafficking cases in Virginia – WSLS 10

 Gonzalez went on to explain the process for reporting a crime.

 “If you're reporting a potential crime, you can call our office directly – our Richmond FBI field office.
-Or you can go online to our tips.FBI.gov.
+Or you can go to our tips.FBI.gov.
 There is also the human trafficking hotline, but if it's an emergency, you should call 911,” Gonzalez said.

 This “Eyes on Trafficking” story is reprinted from its original online location.